nalarkin/nlarkin-us/README.md

 ## TODO:

-- Add initialization to search page based on query params.
-Can't figure out how to intiailze useState with query params, could maybe just declare use state before memo, then call change function with useCallback hook?
 - Home page mobile view, make opinion cards lay in column instead of it's own column
 - Create Section Header Card with a specific layout
 - add tiles with different sizes for the home page and section pages.
 - add valid links to header and footer
 - Probably add OAuth (github/social sign in) because it's fairly simple and useful to have.
 - Idk if NYT has 'author' pages which are dedicated for each author, but I could make that if they do.
-- add search feature.
-Can use fuze fuzzy search or anglio
 - update mobile view links to shorter names to match the shorter names in NYT

 ## Boilerplate Generated During create is below